-- 5 A set of grouped variables (according to Aapi Hämäläinen). - 6 Date info, probably related to USE (according to Aapi Hämäläinen). - A UUID in the format described in RFC 4122.
+- 5 A named variable set for use in the GUI (according to Aapi Hämäläinen). - 6 Date info, probably related to USE (according to Aapi Hämäläinen). - A UUID in the format described in RFC 4122.
 Only two examples observed, both written by SPSS 13, and in each case the UUID contained both upper and lower case. - 24 XML that describes how data in the file should be displayed on-screen.